-As of December 31, 2022, total equity-based compensation to be recognized on unvested restricted stock units is \$20.1 million over a weighted average period of 1.7 years.
+As of December 31, 2023, total equity-based compensation to be recognized on unvested restricted stock units is \$27.8 million over a weighted average period of 1.8 years.

 For restricted stock units with a combination of market and service vesting criteria, the number of common shares to be issued is determined by comparing the Company's total shareholder return with the total shareholder return of a predetermined group of peer companies over the performance period and can vest in up to 200% of the awards granted.
-The grant date fair value ranged from \$1.06 to \$12.33 per award.
+The grant date fair value ranged from \$1.06 to \$13.06 per award.
 The Monte Carlo simulation model utilizes multiple input variables that determined the probability of satisfying the market condition stipulated in the award grant and calculates the fair value of the award.
-The expected volatility utilized in the model was estimated using our historical volatility and the historical volatilities of our peer companies and ranged from 50.0% to 104.8%.
-The risk-free interest rate was based on the U.S. treasury rate for a term commensurate with the expected life of the grant ranged from 0.2% to 2.5%.
+The expected volatility utilized in the model was estimated using our historical volatility and the historical volatilities of our peer companies and ranged from 50.0% to 105.0%.
+The risk-free interest rate was based on the U.S. treasury rate for a term commensurate with the expected life of the grant ranged from 0.2% to 3.7%.
 The expected quarterly dividends ranged from \$0.000 to \$0.050 commensurate with our current dividend experience.

-In January 2023, we granted 2.1 million service vesting restricted stock units and 2.7 million market and service vesting restricted stock units to our employees under our long-term incentive plan.
-We expect to recognize approximately \$49.0 million of non-cash compensation expense related to these grants over the next three years.
+In January 2024, we granted 2.4 million service vesting restricted stock units and 3.0 million market and service vesting restricted stock units to our employees under our long-term incentive plan.
+We expect to recognize approximately \$41.4 million of non-cash compensation expense related to these grants over the next three years.

-We record equity-based compensation expense equal to the grant date fair value of share-based payments over the vesting periods of the LTIP awards.
+We record equity-based compensation expense in General and administrative expenses in our consolidated statement of operations equal to the grant date fair value of share-based payments over the vesting periods of the LTIP awards.
 The following table summarizes certain information related to our share-based payments:

-Years Ended December 31,
+Yea rs End ed December 31,

-2022 2021 2020
+20 2023 2021

-(In thousands)
+(In t housands)

-Share-based compensation expense \$ 34,546 \$ 31,651 \$ 32,706
+Share-based compensation expense \$ 42,693 \$ 34,546 \$ 31,651

-Total tax benefit 5,933 5,786 4,694
+Total tax benefit 7,482 5,933 5,786

-Net tax shortfall (windfall) 673 6,307 1,175
+Net tax shortfall (windfall) (3,201) 673 6,307

-Fair value of awards vested 22,205 9,435 26,039
+Fair value of awards vested 45,098 22,205 9,435